JekiTheMonkey/ekithemonkey.github.io/_posts/2024-12-10-MESS-Optimization-Dev-Log.md

 In case you don't have anything else but setters when it comes to replication of your actor, you don't have to do anything else but select a different dormancy policy.

-Some actors that have a replicated timeline require you to set the dormancy to Awake All when the timeline starts playing, and to Dormant All when it's finished.
+Some actors that have a replicated timeline require you to set the dormancy to Awake when the timeline starts playing, and to Dormant All when it's finished.
 Other than that, my setup didn't require any other actions to get the dormancy working on all my replicated actors.